 Context: The registration experience on the product asks too much too soon, causing potential users to drop off.

-Problem: The information hierarchy on the product may not match how users actually scan and process the content.
+Problem: The information hierarchy on the listing may not match how users actually scan and process the content.

 Build on what's already been learned.
 Save your own experiments, surface winning patterns, and make every test count.